-The defendant raised an additional claim, which we do not reach in view of our resolution.
-The defendant claimed that the court, Fischer, J., improperly canvassed the defendant so that he was unable to make a knowing and intelligent waiver of his right to counsel, which rendered him without counsel during a critical stage of the proceedings.
+The defendant raised two additional claims, which we do not reach in view of our resolution.
+The defendant claimed (1) that the court improperly canvassed him so that he was unable to make a knowing and intelligent waiver of his right to counsel, which rendered him without counsel during a critical stage of the proceedings, and (2) that he was convicted twice, improperly, for the same offense in violation of the constitutional prohibition against double jeopardy.